 The body returns to the dust from whence it came, but the souls are immortal from the time they begin to exist; they cannot just disappear and go out of existence.
-They will exist without body in heaven or Hades until Christ comes to end the world and bring in the New Heavens and New Earth.
+They will exist without a body in heaven or Hades until Christ comes to end the world and bring in the New Heavens and New Earth.
 The elect then will receive a glorious body like that of Jesus and enjoy endless fellowship with the God Triune, while the reprobates will receive physical bodies just to be tormented in the Lake Of Fire.

-The Intermediate State describes the time between death and the resurrection of the body, this includes a discussion of the immortality of the soul, heaven and Hades.
+The Intermediate State describes the time between death and the resurrection of the body, this includes a discussion of the immortality of the soul, heaven, and Hades.

 The Immortality Of The Soul